Addingham: Governance

-The lowest form of governance is the Parish Council, which was formed in 1894, when the village was part of the Skipton Rural District.
-In 1974, as part of the Local Government Act of 1972, the village was redistributed to become part of the Bradford Metropolitan District Council.
-The council comprises 11 members, with elections held every four years to coincide with the year's District Council elections.
+The lowest tier of local government is Addingham Parish Council, formed in 1894 when the village lay within Skipton Rural District.
+Under the Local Government Act 1972, the parish was transferred in 1974 to the newly created City of Bradford Metropolitan District.
+As of the early 2010s, the parish council comprised 11 members, elected every four years to coincide with district council elections.